CALL: 602-295-6807

 The 2018 inventory of homes for sale in Tempe gradually increased until reaching an all-time high of 314 in September.
 October and November remained over 300, and then the inventory saw a decline in December to 271.
 January of 2019 Tempe inventory declined again, before seeing a large increase in February.
 There was a declining trend throughout the rest of 2019, before reaching a low of 187 in December.
 January of 2020 continued the decline in Tempe inventory, and then COVID-19 hit.
 Inventory started to climb in February through May, as the real estate market shut down.
 As the housing market started opening up again, Tempe inventory dropped in June and July.
 Then a second Covid-19 wave hit, and inventory shot up again in August.
 As things settled down, and the housing market opened up again, the inventory of Tempe homes decreased throughout the remainder of 2020.

-With the average number of Tempe homes sold in the last 6 months decreasing from 83 to 73, and the inventory of homes decreasing from 208 to 186, this gives us a slightly increasing absorption rate of 2.54.
+With the average number of Tempe homes sold in the last 6 months decreasing from 72 to 70, and the inventory of homes increasing from 136 to 147, this gives us a slightly increasing absorption rate of 2.1.
 This absorption rate is still low, as any absorption rate below 6.0 is considered a sellers' market.

 How inventory affects home prices: